entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-component-manager/>

 ## entando-k8s-service
-The **entando-k8s-service** is an abstraction layer to fetch data from Kubernetes APIs.
+The **entando-k8s-service** acts as an abstraction layer to fetch data from Kubernetes APIs.
 Its primary function is to discover Entando plugins and make them available for installation.
 The entando-k8s-service is invoked by the Component Manager.
 * GitHub: <https://github.com/entando-k8s/entando-k8s-service/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-k8s-service/>

 ## Keycloak
-The **entando-keycloak** project is an extension of the base Keycloak image.
+The **entando-keycloak** project is an extension of the base Keycloak images.
 It provides default themes for Entando, a customized realm and clients, and Oracle JDBC JARs for connecting to Oracle databases.
 * GitHub: <https://github.com/entando/entando-keycloak/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-keycloak/>